 63. Become a phone nurse.
 Man the phones for patients who call looking for help and advice.
 Fonemed is one resource you can look into.

 64. Use your car to advertise.
-Companies will pay you to place advertising on your vehicle.
+Companies will pay you to put advertising on your vehicle.

 65. Lose weight.
 I know that this sounds crazy, but you can actually bet against others to lose weight!
 Check out DietDebt to learn more.